Data-aided Underwater Acoustic Ray Propagation Modeling: Experimental Validation

-Fig.~\ref{fig:learnt_rcnn} shows the learnt reflection coefficient and phase shift for the water tank walls.
-While we do not have ground truth to validate the reflection coefficient curves, the learnt model works well to estimate the acoustic field in the tank.
-We observe this in the good agreement between RBNN prediction and measured data in Fig.~\ref{fig:prediction_vs_mea}, and also as a Spearman's correlation coefficient of 0.971 between the prediction and data in Table~\ref{tab:tank_err}.
+Fig.~\ref{fig:learnt_rcnn} shows the learned reflection coefficient for the water tank walls.
+While we do not have ground truth to validate the reflection coefficient curve, the learned model works well to estimate the acoustic field in the tank.
+We observe this in the good agreement between RBNN prediction and measured data in Fig.~\ref{fig:prediction_vs_mea}, and also as a Spearman's correlation coefficient of 0.961 between the prediction and data in Table~\ref{tab:tank_err}.
 On the other hand, the GPR and DNN simply learn to predict average values regardless of the measurement location.
 The results obtained from the controlled experiment thus validate the efficacy of our proposed method to model acoustic propagation in unknown or partially known environments.